krytarowski/pkgsrc-desktop/Gnome3.md

 89 | wip/zenity | x11/zenity | 3.16.2 | 2.32.1nb19 | |

-####Notes

-* SystemBSD

-    13:06 < ajacoutot> no; systembsd is not going anywhere currently 13:07 < ajacoutot> I'd rather look into loginkit and consolekit2 13:07 < ajacoutot> the other stuff systembsd "would" provide is not mandatory (just nice to have, that's all)

 ####Ordered notes

 1. 2015-06-06 WTMPX / NetBSD patch sent upstream https://bugs.freedesktop.org/show_bug.cgi?id=90882